ibm-cloud-docs/containers/subnets.md

 :   In standard clusters, the first time that you create a cluster in a zone, a public VLAN and a private VLAN in that zone are automatically provisioned for you in your IBM Cloud infrastructure account.
 For every subsequent cluster that you create in that zone, you must specify the VLAN pair that you want to use in that zone.
 You can reuse the same public and private VLANs that were created for you because multiple clusters can share VLANs.
     You can either connect your worker nodes to both a public VLAN and the private VLAN, or to the private VLAN only.
 If you want to connect your worker nodes to a private VLAN only, you can use the ID of an existing private VLAN or [create a private VLAN](/docs/cli?topic=cli-manage-classic-vlans#sl_vlan_create) and use the ID during cluster creation.

-To see the VLANs that are provisioned in each zone for your account, run `ibmcloud ks vlan ls --zone <zone>.` To see the VLANs that one cluster is provisioned on, run `ibmcloud ks cluster get --cluster <cluster_name_or_ID> --show-resources` and look for the **Subnet VLANs** section.
+To see the VLANs that are provisioned in each zone for your account, run `ibmcloud ks vlan ls --zone ZONE.` To see the VLANs that one cluster is provisioned on, run `ibmcloud ks cluster get --cluster CLUSTER_NAME_OR_ID --show-resources` and look for the **Subnet VLANs** section.

 IBM Cloud infrastructure manages the VLANs that are automatically provisioned when you create your first cluster in a zone.
 If you let a VLAN become unused, such as by removing all worker nodes from a VLAN, IBM Cloud infrastructure reclaims the VLAN.
 After, if you need a new VLAN, [contact {{site.data.keyword.cloud_notm}} support](/docs/vlans?topic=vlans-ordering-premium-vlans#ordering-premium-vlans).